CSC1-1101-TTh9-S21/ps7/README.md

 ---

 ## How does this work?
 [Click here to read a description](pixel.md).
-Then look at the code for the two functions I have written for you.
-Then come back to this page to find out your assignment.
+Then look at the code in `ps7.py` for the two functions I have written for you.
+You will also see that there are four functions that haven't been written yet.
+Your job is to write the first them!
+After you look at the code of `ps7.py`, come back to this page to find out your assignment.

 ---

 ## Step 4: Write the `greyscale()` function
 To make an image greyscale, you simply take the average of all three RGB values at each pixel.
 Use the `colorswitch()` function I've provided as a guide.
 More details are provided in the comments in `ps7.py`.
-Here's what the greyscale tiger should look lie:
+Here's what the greyscale tiger should look like:

 <img src="img/greyscaletiger.png" width=300>